EV Charger Red Light Flashing: Causes & Easy Fixes

 • Leakage current detected as a safety risk

-6. Internal EV Charger Fault
+1. Internal Electric Vehicle Charger Fault

 • Wiring issue